 Gurunadh Parinandi | AIM Specialty Health | Business Information Analyst 2 |

-Kelly Regan | Ohio State University | NIH National Laboratory of Medicine Biomedical Informatics Research Training Program Fellow |
+Kelly Regan | The Ohio State University | NIH National Library of Medicine Biomedical Informatics Research Training Program Fellow |

 Lee Sam | University of Michigan | PhD Candidate |